markgw/pimlico/docs/index.rst

 pipeline and checking that everything's executed in the right order.

 The core toolkit is written in Python.
 Pimlico is open source, released under the GPLv3 license.
-It is available to download from `its Gitlab repository <https://gitlab.com/markgw/pimlico>`_.
+It is available from `its Github repository <https://github.com/markgw/pimlico>`_.
+To get started with a Pimlico project, follow the `getting-started guide <guides/setup>`.

 More NLP tools will gradually be added.
 See :doc:`my wishlist <plans/wishlist>` for current plans.